jcjo/Track_Suggester/README.md

 * _Download or clone from Github_
 * _Navigate to Track_Suggester directory_
 * _Open index.html_
-* _Complete survey and see your top three choices.
+* _Complete survey and see your top three choices_

 ## Known Bugs